malchata/yall.js/README.md

 ## Usage

-This is version 3 of yall.js, and introduces breaking changes over all prior versions.
-This is simplest way to initialize yall.js:
+This is version 4 of yall.js, and introduces a named export named `yall` rather than a single default export:

 ```javascript
 // Import y'all